 Boys and Girls Club of Central Virginia, James River

 The James River branch of the Boys and Girls Club runs an after school program for children from Red Hill and Scottsville Elementary schools in kindergarten through 5th grade.
 Several times a year, Book Baskets delivers books to this program so that all of the participating children can choose books to take home and keep.

 Once a month, Book Baskets meets with 15-20 children from Wilton Farms apartments during their weekly program in connection with Broadus Memorial Church.
 Book Baskets volunteers oversee the selection of books with the children and encourage reading proficiency

 Book Buddies is a one-on-one tutorial program that supports reading instruction in the classroom.
 It enlists trained community volunteers to provide instruction to first- and second-grade students who need extra support in literacy acquisition.
 Tutor-student pairs are supervised by reading specialists at three elementary schools.
 Book Baskets supplies dictionaries for each child enrolled in the program, which they learn to use in conjunction with their tutors.
 Book Baskets also supplies summer reading materials for each child.

 Charlottesville City Schools: Preschool Classes

 The Charlottesville city school system runs classes for three- and four-year old children with disabilities or performance delays as well as children from the school neighborhood.
 There are 19 small classes in six different schools.
-We provide a book for each child to take home and keep once a semester.
+Once a semester, we provide a book for each child to take home.

 Charlottesville City Schools: Summer School Programs